The smells, the flavors, the local farm products…Southwest Virginia is a foodie destination like no other.

 Coffee Tasting at Wolf Hills Coffee

 Take part in an immersive coffee experience that shows you the journey from green bean to coffee cup.
 Taste coffees sourced from around the world roasted right here in Abingdon as your barista walks you through a guided tasting.
 Wolf Hills Coffee offers handcrafted espresso drinks, locally sourced teas and craft cocktails.
-The menu also includes paninis, pastries, and treats from Biba’s Balkan Bakery.
+Pair your beverage with a delicious selection of panini, fresh pastries, and indulgent sweet treats perfect for lingering a little longer and savoring the moment.
+Whether you're a seasoned coffee lover or just beginning to explore specialty coffee, this experience invites you to slow down, sip thoughtfully, and discover what makes every cup special.

 Wolf Hills Coffee, 112 Court St, Abingdon, VA